gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 - OCI compatible oci registry (e.g. GCR or Harbor)
 - Kubernetes Cluster (better use two different clusters: one for the landscaper and one for the installation)

-All example resources can be found in [./resources/ingress-nginx](./resources/ingress-nginx).
+All example resources can be found in [./resources/ingress-nginx](./resources/ingress-nginx).<br>
-:warning: note that the files are examples and the correct oci references have to be added.
+:warning: note that the repository `eu.gcr.io/gardener-project/landscaper/tutorials` is an example repository and has to be replaced with your own registry if you want to upload your own artifacts.
+Although the artifacts are public readable so they can be used out-of-the-box without a need for your own oci registry.

 Structure:
 - [Resources](#resources)